 Now, if one does this for some time, it soon becomes apparent that some goals are subordinate to other goals, which are themselves subordinate to yet other goals.
 For example, a medical student’s goal may be to qualify as a doctor, but this goal is subordinate to his goal to heal the sick, which is itself subordinate to his goal to make a living by doing something useful.
 This could go on and on, but unless the medical student has a goal that is an end-in-itself, nothing that he does is actually worth doing.
 What, asks Aristotle, is this goal that is an end-in-itself?
 This ‘supreme good’, says Aristotle, is happiness.

-And of this nature Happiness is mostly thought to be, for this we choose always for its own sake, and never with a view to anything further: whereas honor, pleasure, intellect, in fact every excellence we choose for their own sakes, it is true, but we choose them also with a view to happiness, conceiving that through their instrumentality we shall be happy: but no man chooses happiness with a view to them, nor in fact with a view to any other thing whatsoever.
+And of this nature happiness is mostly thought to be, for this we choose always for its own sake, and never with a view to anything further: whereas honour, pleasure, intellect, in fact every excellence we choose for their own sakes, it is true, but we choose them also with a view to happiness, conceiving that through their instrumentality we shall be happy: but no man chooses happiness with a view to them, nor in fact with a view to any other thing whatsoever.

 Aristotle acknowledges that our good or bad fortune can play a part in determining our happiness; for example, he acknowledges that happiness can be affected by such factors as our material circumstances, our place in society, and even our looks.
 Yet he maintains that by living our life to the full according to our essential nature as rational beings, we are bound to become happy regardless.
-For this reason, happiness is more a question of behaviour and of habit—of ‘virtue’—than of luck; a person who cultivates such behaviours and habits is able to bear his misfortunes with equanimity, and thus can never be said to be truly unhappy.
+For this reason, happiness is more a question of behaviour and of habit—of virtue—than of luck; a person who cultivates such behaviours and habits is able to bear his misfortunes with balance and perspective, and thus can never be said to be truly unhappy.

-Neel Burton is author of The Art of Failure: The Anti Self-Help Guide and other books.
+Neel Burton is author of Heaven and Hell: The Psychology of the Emotions and other books.